-Section Project title and ID [related Fast Track] Location/ PEA/ Duration 1.
-Total cost 2.
-Major source of financing 3.
-Co-financing Agency/donor 4.
-Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 3.6 Empowering women in Brazilian coffee cooperatives to improve coffee quality Location: Brazil PEA: IWCA Brazil Duration: 6 months 1.
-U\$\$50,000 2.
-U\$\$45,000 3.
-U\$\$5,000 4.
-U\$\$0 Proposal: PJ-45/13 VSS comments: PJ-47/13 product they produce and how they can 3.7 Financial mechanisms for sustainable coffee in Colombia and Honduras Location: Colombia and Honduras PEA: UNDP GCF Duration: 2 years 1.
-U\$\$4,900,850 2.
-U\$\$1,500,000 3.
-U\$\$3,000,000 GEF Grant implemented through UNDP in Colombia and Honduras 4.
-U\$\$400,850 Proposal: PJ-23/12 VSS comments: PJ-21/12 The main goal of this project is to increase income of small-scale coffee farmers through productive practices that help maintain ecosystems.
+Section Project title and ID [related Fast Track] Location/ PEA/ Duration Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 3.6 Empowering women in Brazilian coffee cooperatives to improve coffee quality Location: Brazil PEA: IWCA Brazil Duration: 6 months 1.
+US\$50,000 2.
+US\$45,000 3.
+US\$5,000 4.
+US\$0 Proposal: PJ-45/13 VSS comments: PJ-47/13 The main goal of this project is to train women in coffee from several producer regions in Brazil in order to provide them the necessary knowledge about the product they produce and how they can improve the quality of this product and consequently obtain a better price.
+ICO VSS: Feb 2013 ICO ICC: Mar 2013 Follow-up: The project does not meet the new financing criteria of the CFC.
+Proponents should adapt the proposal to the new CFC format.
+In Sep 2014 the ICO Projects Task Force recommended that the proposal be kept in the pipeline.
+It is suggested that the project be removed from the pipeline as no further action has been undertaken by the proponent to secure funding.
+3.7 Financial mechanisms for sustainable coffee in Colombia and Honduras Location: Colombia and Honduras PEA: UNDP GCF Duration: 2 years US\$4,900,850 US\$1,500,000 US\$3,000,000 GEF Grant implemented through UNDP in Colombia and Honduras US\$400,850 Proposal: PJ-23/12 VSS comments: PJ-21/12 The main goal of this project is to increase income of small-scale coffee farmers through productive practices that help maintain ecosystems.
+ICO VSS: Feb 2012 ICO ICC: Mar 2012 Follow-up: In Dec 2012 the CFC informed that the newly prescribed format and pre-determined criteria (Call for Proposals) are now enforced.
+Proponents should adapt the proposal to the new CFC format, if opportune, and/or to suggest relevant potential donors.
+In Sep 2014 the ICO Projects Task Force recommended that the proposal be kept in the pipeline.
+It is suggested that the project be removed from the pipeline as no further action has been undertaken by the proponent to secure funding.